-12) Does the forest provide a significant source of drinking water?
-56 13) Are there forests that provide a significant ecological service in mediating flooding and/or drought, controlling stream flow regulation, and water quality?14) Are there forests critical to erosion control?
-57 59 15) Are there forests that provide a critical barrier to destructive fire (in areas whe fire is not a common natural agent of disturbance)?
-60 16) Are there forest landscapes (or regional landscapes) that have a critical impa on agriculture or fisheries? act 60 Category 5) Forest areas fundamental to meeting basic needs of local communi (e.g. subsistence, health).
-17) Are there local communities?
-(This should include both people living inside the forest area and those living adjacent to it as well as any group which regularly vis 62 ne the forest).
-62 Category 6) Forest areas critical to local communities' traditional cultural identificance identified in ty cooperation with such local communities).
-67 18) Is the traditional cultural identity of the local community particularly tied to a specific forest area?
-67 19) Is there a significant overlap of values (ecological and/or cultural) that individually did not meet HCV thresholds but collectively constitute HCVs?
-73 Phase 2: Managing and Monitoring HCVs in Al-Pac FMA Area 73 References and Literature 85 Appendices 90 Review of Assessment for the license forest area of the Alberta Pacific Forest Management Agreement Area 96 Part 1 1.
-Executive summary of the document 97 97 2.
-Scope of the assessment 97 3.
-Wider landscape context and significance of the assessed area 97 4.
-HCV assessment process including consultation processes 98 5.
-Identification, location and status of each HCV6.
-Management of HCVs 100 104 7.
-Monitoring of HCVs 104 8.
-Responsible management of other conservation values 105
+12) Does the forest provide a significant source of drinking water?13) Are there forests that provide a significant ecological service in mediating flooding and/or drought, controlling stream flow regulation, and water quality?
+56 57 14) Are there forests critical to erosion control?
+59 15) Are there forests that provide a critical barrier to destructive fire (in areas when fire is not a common natural agent of disturbance)?
+60 16) Are there forest landscapes (or regional landscapes) that have a critical impac on agriculture or fisheries? ct 60 Category 5) Forest areas fundamental to meeting basic needs of local communities (e.g. subsistence, health).
+62 17) Are there local communities?
+(This should include both people living inside the forest area and those living adjacent to it as well as any group which regularly visi the forest).
+Category 6) Forest areas critical to local communities' traditional cultural identity (areas of cultural, ecological, economic or religious significance identified in / cooperation with such local communities).
+67 18) Is the traditional cultural identity of the local community particularly tied to a specific forest area?19) Is there a significant overlap of values (ecological and/or cultural) that 67 individually did not meet HCV thresholds but collectively constitute HCVs?
+73 Phase 2: Managing and Monitoring HCVs in AI-Pac FMA Area 73 References and Literature 85 Appendices 90 Review of Assessment for the license forest area of the Alberta Pacific Forest Management Agreement Area 95 Part 1 96 1.
+Executive summary of the document 96 Scope of the assessment Wider landscape context and significance of the assessed area 96 96 4.
+HCV assessment process including consultation processes 97 5.
+Identification, location and status of each HCV 99 0 103 103 • 103